 The resolution is to perform the following steps:

-2. Move the following files out of the snmpcollector probe directory:
+3. If above does not help, deactivate probe and move the following files out of the snmpcollector probe directory:

 - all snmpcollector.mv.* files

 Note that if you made any changes to the User defined property 1 fields of ifSpeeds, this info will be lost.
 Note also that by deleting the snmpcollector.mv.db file, you will lose anything that was manually added, e.g., profiles were not pulled in through the discovery_server as well as any/all "User defined property 1" values you added at the device and component level.

 5. Query the discovery_server for the devices to monitor.
 Note that you may have to delete and re-enter the discovery_server info in the Discovery Filter before you rediscover all of your profiles.
 If profiles were manually added before, they will have to be manually added again.